 Imagine going to a shoe store for a new pair of sneakers.
 You check the selection, talk to a clerk, and find a pair you love.
 Try them on and damn they fit great!
-So, you ask the clerk to box them up and send you to the register.
-And the clerk, he just smiles and says, “oh no, you have to go to Target to actually buy these.”
+So, you ask the clerk to box them up so you can buy them.
+And the clerk just smiles and says, “oh no, you have to go to Target to actually buy these.”

 Look, I get it.
 Amazon is awesome.
 I’m not trying to convince anyone to cancel their account or delete their shopping app.
 Hell, I took a break while writing this post to buy a case of dog food and a jar of ink on Amazon.